Even though it has the highest population density in the United States, There are numerous types of woodpeckers in New Jersey.

 The Yellow-bellied Sapsucker was once common in the region, but because of human activities such as deforestation and the use of pesticides, their population has significantly decreased.

-There is currently a sizable colony that has established itself in the Stokes State Forest in Sussex County, and conservation measures are underway to ensure this bird’s survival in the state of New Jersey.
+A sizable colony has established itself in the Stokes State Forest in Sussex County, and conservation measures are underway to ensure this bird’s survival in New Jersey.

 The cat-like sounds and staccato pounding this species of Woodpecker makes while perching on tree trunks contribute to its relatively loud and boisterous nature.